dianlight/deployer/README.markdown

 - Add MD5 CRC and ZIP test on Ensamble to prevent "Invalid ZIP" error on deploy.
 - Add User Comments on SnapShoots
 - Add Site Recovery on a failed Deploy.
-- Add aumatic maintenance_mode on deploy if needed (Hard Deply?)
+- Add aumatic maintenance_mode on deploy if needed (Hard Deploy?)